 IATA has developed a process for schedules coordination and slot allocation through the IATA Slot Conferences, which are held bi-annually.
-At this conference, about 140 coordinators and facilitators at busy airports designated by IATA and about 250 schedulers from IATA and non-IATA airlines get together to coordinate their planned seasonal schedules with respect to declared airport capacity limitations.
+At this conference, over 85 coordinators and facilitators at busy airports designated by IATA and over 230 schedulers from IATA and non-IATA airlines get together to coordinate their planned seasonal schedules with respect to declared airport capacity limitations.

 (1) SC154 (to be held in June 2024, in Bogota, Colombia)